Quick tips for managing bedwetting

-It’s not totally clear why so many kids with ADHD have this issue.
-(The medical term for bedwetting is nocturnal enuresis.)
-Some researchers think it may be because both conditions are linked to a delay in the development of the central nervous system.
+It’s not totally clear why.
+Some researchers think it’s because bedwetting and ADHD are both linked to a delay in the development of the central nervous system.

-Another possible reason is that kids with ADHD have a harder time paying attention to their bodily cues.
-They may not wake up enough in the night to realize that their bladder is full.
+Another possible reason is that kids with ADHD have a harder time paying attention to bodily cues.
+They may not wake up enough at night to realize that their bladder is full.
 Or they might not wake up at all when their bladder is full.